-On November 20, 2014, the Company entered into a venture debt facility ("2014 Debt Facility") for a total loan commitment of \$10,000, of which \$5,000 was borrowed upon entering into the agreement.
-Under the terms of the facility, the borrowings accrue interest at an annual rate equal to the greater of (i) 3.00% above the Prime Rate then in effect, or (ii) 6.25%.
+On November 20, 2014, the Company entered into a venture debt facility ("2014 Debt Facility") for a total loan commitment of \$10,000, of which \$5,000 was borrowed upon entering into the agreement and the remaining \$5,000 was borrowed in July 2015.
+Under the terms of the facility, the borrowings accrue interest at an annual rate equal to the greater of (i) 3.00% above the Prime Rate then in effect, or (ii) 6.25% as of December 31, 2014 and September 30, 2015.
 Interest will be paid in monthly installments with interest payable in arrears, and monthly principal payments will begin in June 2016.
 The Company incurred debt issuance costs of \$72 and paid \$138 in fees on behalf of the lender, all of which were recorded within debt discount (a reduction to the long-term debt balance) and are being amortized to interest expense using the effective interest method through the maturity date.
 The borrowings carry a prepayment fee which ranges from 0.3% to 0.9% if paid prior to the maturity date of December 1, 2018.
 The Company has not accrued for this prepayment fee as it does not intend to prepay the outstanding balance.
 The 2014 Debt Facility is not subject to financial covenants.